How Do I Choose the Best Ion Exchange Home Water Softener?

 Step 4: Demand Metered Regeneration

-The best ion exchange water softeners feature metered regeneration (also known as demand-initiated regeneration).
-Metered systems track the exact amount of water flowing through your pipes.
-They only regenerate exactly when necessary based on your actual water consumption.
+Metered systems track the exact amount of water flowing through your pipes and only regenerate when necessary based on your actual water consumption.
 If you go on vacation for a week, the system rests.
-This modern technology drastically reduces water waste and saves you a significant amount of money on salt and utilities over the lifespan of the unit.
+This modern technology drastically reduces water waste and saves you a significant amount of money on salt bags and utilities over the lifespan of the unit.

 Get the Perfect System for Your Central PA Home

-Choosing the right equipment does not have to be a stressful guessing game.
+Choosing the right water treatment equipment does not have to be a stressful guessing game.
 If you are tired of dealing with hard water scale, scratchy laundry, and dry skin, it is time to trust the local experts.